odoo/owl/docs/playground/samples/tutorials/getting_started/1/readme.md

 ### Hints

-**Signals** are Owl's core reactivity primitive.
-A signal wraps a value and automatically triggers UI updates when it changes.
+A **signal** is a reactive container for a value.
+You create one with `signal(initialValue)`, read it by calling it as a function (`signal()`), and update it with `.set(newValue)`.
+Whenever a signal's value changes, Owl automatically re-renders every component that read that signal during its last render — you never have to manually trigger an update.
+See the [Signals](https://github.com/odoo/owl/blob/master/doc/reference/reactivity.md#signals) section for more details.

 Import `signal` from `@odoo/owl` and create one as a class property:

 ```js
 count = signal(0);
 ```

-To read a signal's value, call it as a function: `this.count()`.
+To read the value, call the signal: `this.count()`.
 To update it, use `.set(...)`:

 ```js
 this.count.set(this.count() + 1);